-This Treaty shall be ratified by the President of the United States of America, by and with the advice and consent of the Senate thereof; and by the President of the Mexican Republic with the previous approbation of its General Congress; and the ratifications shall be exchanged in the city of Washington, in four months from the date of the signature hereof, or sooner, if practicable.
+This Treaty shall be ratified by the President of the United States of America, by und with the advice and consent of the Senate thereof; and by the President of the Mexican Republic with the previous approbation of its General Congress; and the ratifications shall be exchanged in the city of Washington, in four months from the date of the signature hereof, or sooner, if practicable.

-In faith whereof, we, the respective Plenipotentiaries, have signed this Treaty of Peace, Friendship, Limits, and Settlement; and have hereunto affixed our seals respectively.
+Tatileations shall be exchanged in the city of visionizon, in four mouth mouth of the date of the signature hereof, or sooner, if practicable.
+In faith whereof, we, the respective Plenipotentiaries, have signed this Treaty of Peace, Friendship, Limits, and Settlement; and have hercunto atfixed our seals respectively.
 Done in Quintuplicate, at the city of Gaudalupe Hidalgo, on the second day of February, in the year of our Lord one thousand eight hundred and forty-eight.
-N. P. TRIST, [L. S.]
+N. P. TRIST, [L. s.]